 which we are solving both static as well as dynamic scheduling problems using methods of artificial intelligence and operations research such as various search algorithms, metaheuristics, integer, or constraint programming.
 While in classical scheduling, the whole problem is known in advance, in the dynamic case, the problem changes over time as the solution is created.
 Jobs, tasks, transfer requests, as well as resources may appear and disappear (job or request arrivals, machine failures, or vehicle breakdowns) or the parameters of jobs or tasks may change (capacity or travel time changes).
 Therefore, efficient construction of the schedule and routes with appropriate reactions to dynamic changes is requested in the dynamic scheduling or routing problem.

 University course timetabling solves the problem of finding suitable timetable for courses taught at the university.
 Courses are assigned into time slots and available classrooms so that the students' requirements, preferences of teachers as well as the study requirements are all met.
 A long-term research in this area together with the collaboration with the Purdue University lead to the development of a unique timetabling system, that is able to solve many timetabling problems of a very large scale.
 This system, called UniTime, is also applied for timetabling at our university for several faculties including our Faculty of Informatics.
-We are also involved in organizing a new university course timetabling competition ITC 2019 with almost 200 registered users from more than 50 countries.
+We are also involved in organizing a university course timetabling competition ITC 2019 with almost 200 registered users from more than 50 countries.

 Information for students